 But what if she darts away from you and makes a beeline for the couch, before you can get her shoes off?
 She's sending you a signal that something's getting in the way of her cooperating with you.
 What?
 Emotions.
 Kids store up their feelings, waiting for a safe chance to release them with a compassionate witness.
 That's you.
 If you get to the bottom of these tangled emotions, you'll stop "bad" behavior before it starts.

 Sure, you can make her "stuff" those feelings, by screaming at her or punishing her.
-She'll comply, eventually--until she's old enough to rebel.
+She'll comply, eventually.
+She'll probably act out in other ways, though.
+Not to mention that you'll be eroding the close relationship you want with her, so she'll be less cooperative in general, even once she gets past this rebellious stage.
 The teen years won't be pretty.
-And you'll never be as close as you could be, to this person you brought into the world.
+And why would you purposely damage your relationship with this person you brought into the world?

 Or you can help her with those feelings.
 That will help her cooperate with your agenda.
 It will teach her emotional intelligence.
 It will make her more able to meet your expectations as she gets older.
 And it will bring you closer.
 How?
-Play when you can.
+Connect, and help her with the emotions that drive her behavior.
+In other words, Play when you can.
 Cry when you have to.